MediaComem/comem-travel-log-ionic-setup/README.md

 ### Log out

 You should also add a UI component to allow the user to log out.
-As an example, you will display a logout button in the title bar of the trip creation screen.
+As an example, we will display a logout button in the title bar of the trip creation screen.

-> This is only for example.
+> This is **only for example**.
 In your real project, you might want to put this logout button in a more appropriate location...
 Just sayin'

-Add an `<ion-buttons>` tag with a logout button in `src/app/home/create-trip/create-trip.page.html`:
+Add an `<ion-buttons>` tag with a logout button in `src/app/layout/create-trip/create-trip.page.html`:

 ```html
 <ion-header>